MaxVWDV/TerraClimate-import-MATLAB/README.md

  'help terraclimate_fetch'

+ or

+ 'help terraclimate_write'

- into MATAB's command line for more information.
+ into MATLAB's command line for more information.